 - The testator must be of sound mind and memory

-- Must be in writing and signed by the testator or within their presence
+- The will must be in writing and signed by the testator or within their presence

 - Two or more witnesses must sign the will in the testator’s presence

-- Wills must make a disposition of property
+- The will must make a disposition of property

 How Do I Contest a Will?

-While varying by state, the method to contesting the outcome of a will is determined by probate law.
-Typically, wills can only be contested by spouses, children, or individuals named either in the will or a previous will.
+While varying by state, the method of contesting the outcome of a will is determined by probate law.
+Typically, wills can only be contested by spouses, children, or individuals named in the current will or a previous will.
 The process begins when an individual, through legal representation, informs the courts that they believe there is a problem in the will.

 Four primary reasons inform a contest of a will: